inesalves44/pipex/README.md

 you can run it like: $> ./pipex here_doc LIMITER cmd cmd1 file

+In the example above the limiter would be end!

 Thakn you for reading.
 Any doubts slack me: idias-al.